KudoAI/chatgpt.js/docs/USERGUIDE.md

 `msg`: A string representing the message to TTS.

-`options`: An object containing the options for the vocal synthesizer.
+`options` (optional): An object containing the options for the vocal synthesizer.

 Available options: